-Descartes born at La Haye (now Descartes) near Tours

-Begins as a boarder at the Jesuit college of La Flèche

-1014-15 Leaves La rieche and moves to Paris 1615-16 Studies law, and perhaps some medicine, at the University of Poitiers, taking his baccalauréat and licence in civil and canon law in November 1616 1618 Joins the army of Prince Maurice of Nassau.
+- 1596 Descartes born at La Haye (now Descartes) near Tours - 1606 Begins as a boarder at the Jesuit college of La Flèche - 1614-15 Leaves La Flèche and moves to Paris - 1615-16 Studies law, and perhaps some medicine, at the University of Poitiers, taking his baccalauréat and licence in civil and canon law in November 1616 - 1618 Joins the army of Prince Maurice of Nassau.
 Meets Isaac Beeckman, who rekindles his interest in scientific matters.
-Writes Compendium Musicae 1619 Begins the year working intensively on mathematical and mechanical problems under Beeckman's encouragement and guidance.
+Writes Compendium Musicae - 1619 Begins the year working intensively on mathematical and mechanical problems under Beeckman's encouragement and guidance.
 Extant writings from this period include fragments on the mathematical description of free fall, and the hydrostatic paradoxes, which represents Descartes' first excursion into micro-mechanical explanation.
 Early in 1619 he studies proportional compasses, and begins to formulate a theory of proportional magnitudes which will ultimately lead him in the direction of algebra.
 He spends the later part of the year stationed at Ulm.
-Here he begins to formulate a general theory of method 1620 Begins work on his Rules for the Direction of the Native Intelligence, completing the first eleven Rules, then abandoning the project.

-discovered the law of refraction as early as 1626

-In the course of 1620 he works intensively in geometry, and discovers some fundamental results in co-ordinate geometry

-Settles in Paris, and works on geometrical optics: he may have
+Here he begins to formulate a general theory of method - Begins work on his Rules for the Direction of the Native Intelligence, completing the first eleven Rules, then abandoning the project.
+In the course of 1620 he works intensively in geometry, and discovers some fundamental results in co-ordinate geometry - 1625-6 Settles in Paris, and works on geometrical optics: he may have discovered the law of refraction as early as 1626